matthew-krauskopf/AutoSeeder/README.md

 #### 4. Download the H2 Database installer and run it.
   - For Windows, run the installer and select the folder where AutoSeeder.jar as the Destination Folder.
 Click next and select "Do not create shortcuts".
 Click install and finish.
   - For Linux, download the zip file, right-click on it, and select "Extract All."
 Select the folder where AutoSeeder.jar is and select "Extract".

-#### 5. Navigate to where AutoSeeder.jar and create a new folder called "tmp".
-Leave this folder empty.

 Once the above steps are complete, double click on AutoSeeder.jar to launch it.
-To run it from command line, execute this command:
+To run it from command line, navigate to the folder where AutoSeeder.jar is and execute this command:
 ```
 java -jar AutoSeeder.jar
 ```